Pope Pius XII: Cardinal Secretary of State and Camerlengo

-Pacelli was made a Cardinal-Priest of Santi Giovanni e Paolo al Celio on 16 December 1929 by Pope Pius XI, and within a few months, on 7 February 1930, Pius XI appointed him Cardinal Secretary of State, responsible for foreign policy and state relations throughout the world.
-In 1935, Pacelli was named Camerlengo of the Holy Roman Church.
+Pacelli was named Cardinal-Priest of Santi Giovanni e Paolo al Celio in December 1929, and in February 1930, was promoted to Cardinal Secretary of State, responsible for foreign policy and state relations.
+In 1935, he was named Camerlengo of the Holy Roman Church.

-As Cardinal Secretary of State, Pacelli signed concordats with a number of countries and states.
-Immediately on becoming Cardinal Secretary of State, Pacelli and Ludwig Kaas took up negotiations on a Baden Concordat which continued until the spring and summer of 1932.
-Papal fiat appointed a supporter of Pacelli and his concordat policy, Conrad Gröber, the new Archbishop of Freiburg, and the treaty was signed in August 1932.
+As Secretary of State, Pacelli signed a number of concordats (treaties between the Vatican and sovereign states), which authorized the Church to organize youth groups, make ecclesiastical appointments, run schools, hospitals and charities, and conduct religious services.
+They also ensured that canon law would be recognized within some spheres, e.g., church decrees of nullity in the area of marriage.
+Immediately on Pacelli's becoming Secretary of State, he and Kaas took up negotiations on a Baden Concordat.
+Papal fiat appointed Conrad Gröber, a supporter of Pacelli and his concordat policy, the new Archbishop of Freiburg, and the treaty was signed in August 1932.
 Others followed: Austria (1933), Germany (1933), Yugoslavia (1935) and Portugal (1940).
-The Lateran treaties with Italy (1929) were concluded before Pacelli became Secretary of State.
-Catholicism had become the sole recognized religion; the powerful democratic Catholic Popular Party, in many ways similar to the Centre Party in Germany, had been disbanded, and in place of political Catholicism the Holy See encouraged Catholic Action.
+As part of the Lateran treaties with Italy (concluded in 1929, before Pacelli became Secretary of State), Catholicism had become the sole recognized religion in Italy; the powerful democratic Italian Catholic Popular Party, in many ways similar to the Centre Party in Germany, had been disbanded; and in place of political Catholicism the Holy See encouraged Catholic Action.
 It was permitted only so long as it developed "its activity outside every political party and in direct dependence upon the Church hierarchy for the dissemination and implementation of Catholic principles".
-Such concordats allowed the Catholic Church to organize youth groups, make ecclesiastical appointments, run schools, hospitals, and charities, or even conduct religious services.
-They also ensured that canon law would be recognized within some spheres (e.g., church decrees of nullity in the area of marriage).

 As the decade began Pacelli wanted the Centre Party in Germany to turn away from the socialists.
-In the summer of 1931 he clashed with Catholic Chancellor Heinrich Brüning, who frankly told Pacelli he believed that he "misunderstood the political situation in Germany and the real character of the Nazis".
-Following Brüning's resignation in May 1932 Pacelli, like the new Catholic chancellor Franz von Papen, wondered if the Centre Party should look to the Right for a coalition, "that would correspond to their principles".
-He made many diplomatic visits throughout Europe and the Americas, including an extensive visit to the United States in 1936 where he met President Franklin D. Roosevelt, who appointed a personal envoy—who did not require Senate confirmation—to the Holy See in December 1939, re-establishing a diplomatic tradition that had been broken since 1870 when the Pope lost temporal power.
+In 1931, he clashed with Catholic chancellor Heinrich Brüning, who frankly told Pacelli he believed that he "misunderstood the political situation in Germany and the real character of the Nazis".
+Following Brüning's resignation in May 1932, Pacelli, like the new Catholic chancellor Franz von Papen, wondered if the Centre Party should look to the Right for a coalition "that would correspond to their principles".
+He made diplomatic visits throughout Europe and the Americas, including an extensive visit to the United States in 1936 where he met President Roosevelt, who appointed a personal envoy—who did not require Senate confirmation—to the Holy See in December 1939, re-establishing a diplomatic tradition that had been broken since 1870 when popes lost temporal power.